core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Collections such as containers, list instances, notification contents, rpc inputs, rpc outputs, action inputs and action outputs MUST be encoded using a CBOR map data item (major type 5).
 A map is comprised of pairs of data items, with each data item consisting of a key and a value.
 Each key within the CBOR map is set to a schema node identifier, each value is set to the value of this schema node instance according to the instance datatype.

-This specification supports two type of CBOR keys; SID as defined in {{sid}} and member names as defined in {{RFC7951}}.
+This specification supports two type of CBOR keys; SID as defined in {{sid}} and names as defined in {{RFC7951}}.

-The following examples shows the encoding of a 'system-state' container instance using SIDs or member names.
+The following examples shows the encoding of a 'system-state' container instance using SIDs or names.

 Definition example from {{RFC7317}}: